A Weaker Notion of Atomicity in Integral Domains: Sub-atomic RIDF-domains

-\begin{Ep} Consider the integral domain $R = \Z + X\Q[X]$.
-Since $\Z$ is an atomic domain (UFD), Corollary~\ref{c1}(2) implies that $R$ is a completely atomic domain.
-However, $R$ is not atomic since $\Z$ is not a field, see \cite[Proposition~1.2(a)]{AAZ90}.
-For more details, we note that the only atomic element of $R$ are those element $f\in R\setminus \{-1,1\}$ such that $f(0)\neq 0$.
-Thus, all such elements---and therefore their nonunit divisors---are atomic in $R$ by the degree argument and the fact that $\Z$ is atomic.
-On the other hand, for every $f\in R$ such that $f(0)= 0$, $f=p(p^{-1}f)$ with $p^{-1}f\in R\setminus U(R)$ for every prime number $p$.
-In particular, every element $f$ of this from has at least a factor that is divisible by all prime numbers, and so $R$ cannot be atomic. \end{Ep}

-We conclude this section by examining the behavior of the completely atomic property under localization.
-A saturated (i.e., closed under division) multiplicative subset $S$ of an integral domain $D$ is called \emph{splitting} if each $x \in D$ can be written as $x = as$ for some $a \in D$ and $s \in S$ such that $aD \cap tD = a tD$ for all $t \in S$.
-Note that the extension $D \subseteq D_S$ is inert when $S$ is a splitting multiplicative set, see \cite[Proposition~1.5]{AAZ92}.
-Also, note that $U(D_S)=S^{-1}S$.

 \begin{Pro} Let $D$ be an integral domain, and let $S$ be a splitting multiplicative subset of $D$ generated by primes.
-Then $D$ is a completely atomic domain (resp., RIDF-domain, U-FFD) if and only if $D_S$ is a completely atomic domain (resp., RIDF-domain, U-FFD). \end{Pro} \begin{proof} Assume that $D$ is a completely atomic domain.
+Then $D$ is a sub-atomic domain (resp., RIDF-domain, U-FFD) if and only if $D_S$ is a sub-atomic domain (resp., RIDF-domain, U-FFD). \end{Pro} \begin{proof} Assume that $D$ is a sub-atomic domain.
 Let $x$ be an atomic element of $D_S$, say $x=x_1\cdots x_n$, where each $x_i\in D_S$ irreducible.
 We may suppose that $x\in D$ such that $xD \cap sD = xsD$ for every $s\in S$.
 In particular, no nonunit of $S$ divides $x$ in $D$.
 Thus, we may assume that each $x_i\in D$ and it is irreducible in $D$.
 Hence, $x$ is atomic in $D$.
 Now, let $y$ be a nonunit divisor of $x$, say $x=yz$ for some $z\in D_S$.
 Then, since $D \subseteq D_S$ is inert, there exists $u\in U(D_S)$ such that $uy,u^{-1}z\in D$.
 Note that $x$ and $uy$ are nonunits in $D$.
-Since $D$ is completely atomic, $uy$ is atomic in $D$.
+Since $D$ is sub-atomic, $uy$ is atomic in $D$.
 Then it follows from \cite[Lemma~1.1]{AAZ92} that $uy$ is atomic in $D_S$.
 So $y$ is also atomic in $D_S$.
-Therefore, $D_S$ is a completely atomic domain.
+Therefore, $D_S$ is a sub-atomic domain.